Zilinlin/Zilinlin.github.io/_pages/about.md

 I received my Bachelor's Degree from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2022, where I was working with [Professor.
 Jiliang Wang](http://tns.thss.tsinghua.edu.cn/~jiliang/).

-My research interests lie in the area of **Network Security**.
-I am working on projects that use formal verification to enhance the security of Wi-Fi protocol.
+My research interests lie in the general area of **network security**.
+More specifically, my focus is on analyzing the security and privacy of wireless communication protocols with respect to their documentation design and implementation.
+The methods used include formal verification and protocol fuzzing.

 Education